Gooncast/assets/README.md

 # Gooncast Asset Repository
 This repository contains assets for the Gooncast to maintain consistency.
-If you are a Gooncast member and want to stream the Gooncast yourself, use some of the assets in this repository along with the fonts and colours (listed below).
+If you are a Gooncast member and want to stream the Gooncast yourself, use some of the assets in this repository along with the fonts and colours listed below to create a consistent Gooncast identity.
-To download the entire repository, click **the green Code button** and click **Download ZIP**.
+To download the entire repository, click **the green Code button** and then **Download ZIP**.
+You can then extract the downloaded ZIP file and use the assets within.

 ## Index
 * [Logos](logos)